-Are you pregnant and considering giving a child up for adoption?
+Are you pregnant and considering placing a child for adoption?

 If you are, take a deep breath and know that you’ve found a place full of support and acceptance.